 Plastic Recycling Facts and Figures

-- Every year, 2.4 million tons of PET plastic discarded in the U.S. and 26 percent to 41 percent of this is water bottles.
+- 3.13 million tons of PET plastic were discarded in the U.S. in 2018.

 Ocean Plastic Facts

-- Over time, plastic breaks down into tiny particles called micro-plastics, which are found on shorelines around the world.
+- Over time, plastic breaks down into tiny particles called microplastics, which are found on shorelines around the world.

 Recycling Economic Facts